louwerse/who-opposes-website/content/home/hero.md

 **Causes and consequences of government-opposition cooperation and distinctiveness in parliament**

-Our NWO-Vidi project team measures and explain government-opposition cooperation and studies its consequences for democratic legitimacy and vote choice.
+Our NWO-Vidi project team measures and explains government-opposition cooperation and studies its consequences for democratic legitimacy and vote choice.